trimstray/nginx-admins-handbook/README.md

 ##### Weighted Round Robin

-In weighted Round Robin load balancing algorithm, each server is allocated with a weight based on its configuration and ability to process the request.
+In Weighted Round Robin load balancing algorithm, each server is allocated with a weight based on its configuration and ability to process the request.

-The Weighted Round Robin is similar to the Round Robin in a sense that the manner by which requests are assigned to the nodes is still cyclical, albeit with a twist.
+This method is similar to the Round Robin in a sense that the manner by which requests are assigned to the nodes is still cyclical, albeit with a twist.
 The node with the higher specs will be apportioned a greater number of requests.

   > Default weight of the server is 1.